 The fee provides the USCIS with the resources to vet applicants and prevent fraudulent applications from being processed.
-It also places another obstacle in the path to obtaining an H1-B, further restricting the number that are processed.
+It also places another obstacle in the path to obtaining an H1-B, further restricting the number that is processed.

 Fee that is Based on Public Law 114-113

-Public Law 114-113 imposes a $4000 fee on businesses who have more than 50 employees, over half of whom are H-1B or L-1 Visa status.
-The aim of this steep fee, like the AIWC fee, is to penalize larger businesses who rely too heavily on foreign labor rather than hiring American workers.
+Public Law 114-113 imposes a $4000 fee on businesses that have more than 50 employees, over half of whom are H-1B or L-1 Visa status.
+The aim of this steep fee, like the AIWC fee, is to penalize larger businesses that rely too heavily on foreign labor rather than hiring American workers.
 Thus, the fee must be covered by the business.
 After a business has 50 employees with over half on an H1-B or L-1 they must pay a $4000 fee for each new H-1B worker hired.